enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 For the `ENA Browser advanced search <https://www.ebi.ac.uk/ena/browser/advanced-search>`_ the 'last_updated' filter can be included in your query.
 It is located in the Database record filter section.

-..consider complete section on reproducibility of queries
+.. consider complete section on reproducibility of queries

 Establishing your own release mirroring procedures - Conducting your own release
 ================================================================================